Red Wings' Jonathan Bernier: Patrolling crease Thursday

-Bernier will defend the home net in Thursday's game versus the Lightning, Ansar Khan of MLive.com reports.
+Bernier will defend the home net in Thursday's game versus the Stars, Ansar Khan of MLive.com reports.

-Bernier is looking to get back on track after allowing exactly four goals in consecutive starts last week.
-The 32-year-old has played well given the circumstances, recording a .910 save percentage and a 6-5-0 record this season.
-This will be a difficult test, as the Lightning lead the league with 3.63 goals per game.
+Bernier is making his 10th start in the last 12 games.
+The 32-year-old has certainly earned the extra work, as he's recorded a .925 save percentage and a 5-4-0 record over his last nine appearances.
+The Stars rank 18th in the league with 2.84 goals per game this year.

 More News